But what does ‘Fit and Proper’ really mean? What expectations are there when assessing a person’s fitness and propriety to perform their role?

 Hybrid working environments

-Post pandemic, the new normal is likely to continue to involve working in a hybrid environment.
-In other words, a combination of remote and in-office working.
+Post-pandemic, the new normal involves working in a hybrid environment.
+In other words, a combination of remote and in-office work.

-When considering an individual’s competence and capacity to perform their role, it is important to factor this into the equation.
+When considering an individual’s competence and capability to perform their role, it is important to factor this into the equation.

 For example: